-The North Bullion Deposit occurs in similar host rocks as the Pinion Deposit and is also considered to be a Carlin-type, sedimentary-rock-hosted deposit.
-I has similarities to Nevada Gold Mines’ Rain Deposit approximately 7 kilometers to the north.
+The North Bullion deposit occurs in similar host rocks as the Pinion deposit and is also considered to be a Carlin-type, sedimentary-rock-hosted deposit.
+It has similarities to Nevada Gold Mines’ Rain Deposit approximately 7km to the north.
 Mineralization is submicroscopic, disseminated, and hosted principally in sedimentary rocks, with some mineralization in felsic dikes and sills as well.